Fun for all ages; travel bloggers pick their worldwide favourite theme parks for family entertainment

 But one of the reasons Disneyland California is one of the best theme parks for families, aside from the magical family entertainment, is that it’s walkable.
 While there is a monorail, you don’t have to use transportation to visit all that Disneyland offers.
 Everything, from the hotels to the theme parks to the shopping area, are within walking distance of one another, making it a wonderful theme park for any family vacation.

 Want to turn your California Disney trip into a beach vacation too?
-The great news is, there are plenty of beaches close to Disneyland, CA.
+The great news is, that there are plenty of beaches close to Disneyland, CA. Or check out more fun things to do with kids in Great Los Angeles.

 Kings Island, Cincinnati, Ohio